PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 And how complex are their processes?

-Do the sales channels you work with provide standard templates to create new products in their systems?
+Do your sales channels provide standard templates to create new products in their systems?
 Are those templates ready to accept attribute information for new products immediately?
-If not and you have to send in a general description, how long do you have to wait for them to get back to you?
+If not, and you must send a general description, how long do you wait for them to reply?

-Multi-channel campaigns that bring limited or no results might be suffering from a lack of the enrichment capability of PIM.
+Multi-channel campaigns that produce limited or no results might suffer from a lack of PIM’s enrichment capability.

-One channel might be fine with several different file types and sizes, while another might want your images to correspond to highly specific parameters.
-One channel might require a small number of specific pieces of information, while another might need dozens per product page.
+One channel might be fine with several file types and sizes, while another might want your images to correspond to particular parameters.
+One channel requires a small number of specific pieces of information, while another requires dozens per product page.

 Another key function of PIM is automatic translation and conversion.
 Do you sell products in other countries?
 Only 20% of the world speaks English, so if you don’t have a way to convert your product pages into your customers’ preferred languages, you’re not going to sell to them.

-Likewise, if your spec sheets discuss your products in Imperial terms, with inches and gallons instead of centimeters and liters, it’s likely you’re just confusing 7.3 billion potential customers who use the Metric system worldwide.
+Likewise, suppose your spec sheets discuss your products in Imperial terms, with inches and gallons instead of centimeters and liters.
+In that case, you’re likely confusing the 7.3 billion potential customers who use the Metric system worldwide.
 Ultimately, PIM ensures product content coherence across channels.

 Just how many markets do you want to sell in anyway?

-Selling across multiple channels is complicated at best, but it’s relatively easy to maintain high quality product content on one channel if you don’t update your product pages or catalogs often.
+Selling across multiple channels is complicated at best.
+Still, it’s relatively easy to maintain high-quality product content on one channel if you don’t update your product pages or catalogs often.
 In that case, you may not need the functionality a PIM provides.

 Unless you sell products made by several manufacturers…